jeffsf/pyDE1/README.database.md

 * end_flow – float
 * end_sequence – float
 * profile_id – FK to Profile
-* profile_assumed – 0 (FALSE) if not "confirmed" to be the one in the DE1
+* profile_assumed – 0 (FALSE) if "confirmed" to be the one in the DE1
 * resource_version – what a GET on Resource.VERSION would return (JSON)
 * resource_de1_id
 * resource_de1_read_once